Orthogonal Statistical Learning: Orthogonal Statistical Learning

-There is one issue not addressed by \pref{thm:generic_strongly_convex}: If the nuisance parameter $\gtone$ were known, the rate for the target parameters would be $\Rate(\target,\ldots\midsem{}\gtone)$, but the bound in \pref{eq:generic_strongly_convex_excess_risk} scales instead with $\Rate(\target,\ldots\midsem{}\estone)$.
-This is addressed in \pref{sec:erm} and \pref{sec:algsandrates}, where we show that for many standard algorithms, the cost to relate these quantities grows only as $\prn*{\Rate(\nuisance,\sampleone,\delta/2)}^{4}$, and so can be absorbed into the second term in \pref{eq:generic_strongly_convex_l2} or \pref{eq:generic_strongly_convex_excess_risk}.
+There is one issue not addressed by \pref{thm:generic_strongly_convex}: If the nuisance parameter $\gtone$ were known, the rate for the target parameters would be $\Rate(\target,\ldots\midsem{}\esttwo,\gtone)$, but the bound in \pref{eq:generic_strongly_convex_excess_risk} scales instead with $\Rate(\target,\ldots\midsem{}\esttwo,\estone)$.
+This is addressed in \pref{sec:erm,sec:oracle}, where---building on \pref{thm:generic_strongly_convex}---we show that for many standard algorithms, the cost to relate these quantities grows as $\prn*{\Rate(\nuisance,\sampleone,\delta/2)}^{4}$, and can be absorbed into the second term in \pref{eq:generic_strongly_convex_l2} or \pref{eq:generic_strongly_convex_excess_risk}.\loose